stag-enterprises/pk./README.md

 ## building

 You will need [Bun] to run the build script, and `glibc >= 2.32` for [ast-grep].
-Also make sure that submodules are initialized and updated (`git submodule update --init --fetch`).
+Also make sure that submodules are initialized and updated (`git submodule update --init --remote`).

 To build: